-In response to the hazards mercury poses to the environment and human health, whether used in gold mining or elsewhere, the UN Environmental Program (UNEP) drafted a convention on mercury, called the Minamata Convention.
-The convention was agreed to in January 2013, was ratified in the U.S. in June 2013, and has since been signed by 128 countries and ratified by 38 countries worldwide.
-Signatories of the convention agree to measures limiting and controlling the mining, manufacture, storage, and trade of mercury; this includes a ban on the creation of new mercury mines and an agreement to cease operations of already operating mercury mines within 15 years.
+In response to the hazards mercury poses to the environment and human health, whether used in gold mining or elsewhere, the UN Environmental Program (UNEP) drafted a convention on mercury, called the Minimata Convention.
+The convention was agreed to in January 2013, was ratified in the U.S. in June 2013, and has since been signed by 104 countries as of September 2014 (UNEP).
+Signatories of the convention agree to measures limiting and controlling the mining, manufacture, storage, and trade of mercury; this includes a ban on the creation of new mercury mines and an agreement to cease operations of already operating mercury mines within fifteen years.
+364